 - Risk management practices implemented

-Business owners need to compare prices among multiple carriers because annual premiums can vary dramatically.
+Business owners need to compare coverage and prices among multiple carriers because annual premiums can vary dramatically.
 While a small home-based business might pay less than $1,000 per year in premiums, a large corporation with many employees exposed to a broad spectrum of risks might pay hundreds of thousands in premiums annually.

 Can the cost of commercial coverage be deducted on tax returns?

 Commercial insurance is a tax deductible expense provided the policy is designed for the purpose of operating a trade, business, or profession.
-However, business insurance cannot be deducted if is to be used to provide a self-insurance reserve fund or to furnish a loss of earnings policy.

 General liability insurance coverage may provide financial protection against losses associated with the cost of litigation, legal defense, and verdicts or settlements in favor of injury victims.
 Depending on the situation, this type of policy might also provide financial compensation related to libel, slander, or misleading and/or false advertising.
 If a customer, supplier, or visitor is injured during the course of your company doing business, general liability coverage will usually provide a source of financial protection against loss.
 Many businesses also purchase a commercial umbrella policy in the event of a claim that exposes the company to greater liability, such as a judgment or settlement exceeding a certain amount.